VinawoodVinawood *

 Custom and Oversized Sheets

-Most projects fit within the standard 4 × 8 ft sheet, but two oversized formats are available on request:
+Most projects fit within the standard 4 × 8 ft sheet, but two oversized formats are available on request.

 Plyboard vs Plywood — Size Differences

 Plyboard is lighter than plywood at the same thickness because of the timber-strip core, and typically costs less per sheet.
-For visible cabinet exteriors and structural applications, plywood is preferred; for lightweight partitions and budget-conscious interior work, plyboard often delivers acceptable performance at lower cost.
+For visible cabinet exteriors and structural applications, plywood is preferred.
+For lightweight partitions and budget-conscious interior work, plyboard often delivers acceptable performance at lower cost.
 For the deeper construction comparison, see plyboard vs plywood comparison.

 How to Convert Sheet Sizes for Material Takeoff